colton-gabertan/SecurityShepherdLabs/README.md

 <img src="https://github.com/colton-gabertan/SecurityShepherdLabs/blob/week07/dockerinstall.gif">

-## Step 2: Getting the Images and Spinning Up The Containers
+## Step 2: Getting the Images and Docker Files

 Another wonderful thing about Docker is that it heavily supports open source development and people can make their containers available for install and use to the general public.
 We will be pulling a githup repo that contains all of the necessary Docker files onto our machines.